theman-oj10/CareerSync/docs/DeveloperGuide.md

 Use case ends.

-**Extensions**
+**Extensions:**

-1a.
+* 1a.
 User is unable to access the main window. <br>
-1a1.
+  * 1a1.
 System displays an error message. <br>
+    Use case ends.
-3a.
+* 3a.
 System recognizes that user has entered invalid values for one or more field(s). <br>
-3a1.
+  * 3a1.
 System displays an error message indicating that the internship already exists in the internship list. <br>
+    Use case resumes from Step 2.
-3a2.
+  * 3a2.
 System displays an error message indicating the internship index error. <br>

-Use case ends.
+    Use case resumes from Step 2.

 **Use Case: Delete Internship Entry From Main Window**

-**MSS**
+**MSS:**
 1. User accesses the main window.
 2. User uses the command to specify which internship entry is to be deleted.
 3. System removes the internship entry.